VincentStimper/mclahe/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![MCLAHE applied to fluorescence microscopy data](https://github.com/VincentStimper/mclahe/blob/master/images/demo_fm.gif "MCLAHE applied to fluorescence microscopy data")

 The above image show a slice along the z-axis through the data.
-The unit hpf means hours hours post fertilization.
+The unit hpf means hours post fertilization.
 Our hyperparameters of choice were the kernel size (20, 20, 10, 25), 256 bins in the histogram, and a clipping limit of 0.25.
 We used a global histogram range